 Before we ask whether online dating works, we need to figure out what constitutes a successful experience.
 And part of that is finding out what people set out looking for and whether those objectives are met.

-When we asked NYC resident Teddy why he uses dating apps, he had this to say: "I use them to meet people outside of my social circles.
+When we asked NYC resident Teddy why he uses dating apps, he said: "I use them to meet people outside of my social circles.
 I love going on first dates with strangers; I find it to be either mysterious and romantic, or hilariously awkward and uncomfortable."
 Though he's able to roll with the punches if there's not a connection, he does clarify that his intentions are never platonic.
 "I've never intended to find friends on apps.
 I meet with the intention of finding some sort of romantic chemistry."

 Conversely, another woman we spoke to mentioned that she knew within five minutes of meeting one date IRL that there was no attraction, but because they had mutual friends and interests, she hung out with him for about two hours.
 Since she's dating to find new friends or a romantic spark, she says the experience can be confusing or disappointing on both ends, as there's often this assumption built into online dating that you're not looking for friendship.